drounce/PyGEM/docs/calibration_options.md

 (cal_custom_target)=
 ## Customized Calibration Routines
 As new observations become available, we envision the calibration routines will need to change to leverage these observations.
-The only real limitation in developing a calibration routine is that the dictionary stored as a .pkl file needs to be consistent such that the calibration option is consistent with the run_simulation.py script.
+The only real limitation in developing a calibration routine is that the dictionary stored as a .json file needs to be consistent such that the calibration option is consistent with the run_simulation.py script.

 (calibration_frontalablation_target)=
 ## Frontal Ablation Parameter for Marine-terminating Glaciers